 Our Cambodian num pang pate recipe makes Cambodia’s version of Vietnam’s bánh mì pâté – a French baguette, bread roll or sandwich filled with a thick spread of rustic French country-style pâté, along with generous layers of cold cuts, crunchy cucumber, fresh aromatic herbs such as coriander, basil and mint, and creamy French mayonnaise.

 This Cambodian num pang pate recipe (or more correctly, num pang pâté recipe) is one of those recipes that when you write them as food writers you sometimes wonder whether it needs a recipe at all.
-It’s a sandwich, after all – or a filled baguette or bread roll or lunch roll or whatever you want to call it.
+It’s a sandwich, after all – or a filled baguette or bread roll or lunch roll.

 However, then we remind ourselves that outside Cambodia and the Khmer diaspora nobody knows what num pang is while Vietnamese bánh mì has become so well known around the world amongst food lovers that most food publications and cooking websites don’t even bother to provide a translation for ‘bánh mì’ these days.